cpm-cmake/CPM.cmake/test/integration/reference.md

 ### Utils

 * `cur_test_dir` - the directory of the current test case.
 A subdirectory of `TestLib::TMP_DIR`
-* `make_project(template_dir = nil)` - create a project from a test method.
+* `make_project(name: nil, from_template: nil)` - create a project from a test method.
 Will create a the project's source and binary directories as subdirectories of `cur_test_dir`.
+    * Optionally provide a name which will be concatenated to the project directory.
+This allows creating mulitple projects in a test
-    * Optionally work with a template directory, in which case it will copy the contents of the template directory (one from `templates`) in the project's source directory.
+    * Optionally work with a template, in which case it will copy the contents of the template directory (one from `templates`) in the project's source directory.